LP2X0X/PROGRAMMING/C++/3 - Constants and Strings/Terms/Core/Strings/std string_view.md

 }
 ```

-The `std::string_view` literal is useful because it provides a way to create a non-owning, efficient reference to a string literal or any other character sequence without the overhead of copying the string data into a `std::string` object.
-This is particularly advantageous in scenarios where performance and memory efficiency are critical.
+---

 #### Return std::string_view
 - There are two main cases where a `std::string_view` can be returned safely.
-First, because C-style string literals exist for the entire program, it’s fine (and useful) to return C-style string literals from a function that has a return type of `std::string_view`.
+First, because [[C-style string literal|C-style string literals]] exist for the entire program, it’s fine (and useful) to return C-style string literals from a function that has a return type of `std::string_view`.

 ```cpp
 #include <iostream>